How many credit cards should I have?

 Some of the benefits of having multiple cards include:

-- If one card stops working, you have another card available.
+• If one card stops working, you have another card available.
+This is especially important in situations such as traveling, when accessing funds may be extra-challenging.

 On the other hand, having multiple cards could have several disadvantages:

-- Annual fees from multiple cards can quickly add up, making rewards possibly less useful.
+• Annual fees from multiple cards can quickly add up, so you’re paying for your rewards rather than getting a free perk.

 Tips for managing multiple credit cards

-- Use your cards strategically to maximize rewards.
-For example, if you have one card that offers 5 percent cash back on gas purchases and another card that offers 1 percent cash back on all purchases, be sure you’re using the one that offers 5 percent when you hit the gas station.
+• Use your cards strategically to maximize rewards.
+For example, if you have one card offering 5 percent cash back on gas purchases and another offering 1 percent cash back on all purchases, be sure you’re using the one offering 5 percent back when you hit the gas station.

-- Keep track of terms and conditions.
-If you have four credit cards, you’ll need to be familiar with the terms and conditions, credit limits, interest rates, due dates, rewards and more for all four cards.
-Keep a spreadsheet with all of this information so you don’t lose track.
+• Keep track of terms and conditions.
+If you have several credit cards, you’ll need to be familiar with the terms and conditions, credit limits, interest rates, due dates, rewards and more for all your cards.
+Keep a spreadsheet with all this information so you don’t lose track.

-Whether you choose to have a single credit card or many, you’ll want to get in the habit of checking your credit score as well as your credit report.
+Whether you choose to have a single credit card or many, you’ll want to get in the habit of checking your credit score and credit report.
 Your credit report shows what each of the three credit bureaus knows about your credit history—accounts, balances and payments.
 If you notice any inaccurate information, like an account that doesn’t actually belong to you, you’ll want to file a dispute with the credit bureaus to potentially get that information removed.

-If you’re working to address negative items on your credit report or if you’ve had any other difficulties managing credit, learn more about how Lexington Law Firm’s services can help.
+If you’re working to address negative items on your credit report or have had any other difficulties managing credit, learn more about how Lexington Law Firm’s services can help.